phaserjs/phaser/README.md

 [Interphase](http://phaser.io/interphase) is a programming book for Phaser developers of all skill levels.

 With 400 pages of content you'll find detailed articles, game development "Making Of" guides and tutorials.
-All were written using the latest version of Phaser, so you won't be learning any out-dated tricks here.
+All were written using the latest version of Phaser, so you won't be learning any out-dated tricks.

 As well as the book you get all the source code, graphics and assets to go with it, and lots of extras too.